 Yesterday I returned from the annual Wireshark conference, Sharkfest 2013, and once again it has been a great conference.
 I had four talks (well, actually I had three, but one was scheduled to run twice and it looks like I never do a talk the same way), and one of them I did together with […]

-Update: since Wireshark version 1.12 is out, lots of people look for the meaning of “this frame is a suspected retransmission”, so I changed the post a little to make it easier to find what you’re looking for.
-Today, while doing a lot of testing of my trace handling code as well as in preparation […]
+Update: since Wireshark version 1.12 is out, lots of people look for the meaning of “tcp spurious retransmission” info message, so I changed the post a little to make it easier to find what you’re looking for.
+Today, while doing a lot of testing of my trace handling code as well as in preparation for […]

 Name Resolution Denial of Service